gary-rafferty/gary-rafferty.github.com/_posts/2011-11-12-Some-VIm-tips-for-navigation.md

 You can yank and paste text between the spits and navigate around using <ctrl>+ww.

-h3.
-Tabs
+### Tabs

-p.
 Another thing I use when writing code is VImTabs.

 The four commands you need to remember are: